ubreddy/rezolve-docs/docs/portal/audience.md

 # Audience

-Managing and configuring audience settings in the AITSM Service Portal.
+Managing and configuring audience settings in the Rezolve.ai Service Portal.

 ## Overview